PUBLIC HEALTH ASSISTANT LABORATORIES DIRECTOR

-- Knowledge of the standards and practice of Level 2 and 3 biosafety, applied research, program development and evaluation.
+- Knowledge of the standards and practice of Biosafety Level 2 and 3, applied research, program development and evaluation.

 - Knowledge of laboratory management, including continuous process improvement methods.

-- Knowledge of and ability to work effectively with computer applications, including the LIMS, Specimen Management, word processing, spreadsheets, presentation, and database.
+- Knowledge of and ability to work effectively with computer applications, including the LIMS, document management software, word processing, spreadsheets, presentation, and other relevant database.

-- Ability to apply mathematical operations to tasks.
+- Ability to apply mathematical and statistical operations to tasks.

 - Ability to apply principles of logical or scientific thinking to practical problems.

 - Ability to read, analyze, interpret and communicate the most complex technical, administrative and educational documents.

 - Ability to respond effectively to sensitive inquiries or complaints.

 Communication and Interpersonal

 - Ability to author effective, persuasive speeches, presentations and articles on complex scientific, regulatory and policy topics.